-The purpose of the Old PDU session identity information element is to indicate the PDU session identity associated with the PDU SESSION MODIFICATION COMMAND message with the 5GSM cause IE set to #39 "reactivation requested".
+The purpose of the PDU session identity 1 information element is to indicate the identity of a PDU session in a 5GMM message.

-The Old PDU session identity information element is coded as shown in figure 9.8.3.41.1 and table 9.8.3.41.1.
+The PDU session identity 1 information element is coded as shown in figure 9.8.3.41.1 and table 9.8.3.41.1.